Ethical Frameworks for Conducting Social Challenge Studies: Lessons Learned: Applying Medical Recommendations to Social Challenge Studies

 \subsection{Objective}

-In this section, we examine how different types of online social challenge studies can benefit from the ethical frameworks of medical challenge studies, while acknowledging the disciplinary differences that render some principles impractical or unsuitable.
-We investigate how ethical principles from medical challenge studies can inform computational social science and online research practices, highlighting similarities and differences.
+Building on the earlier discussion about how medical ethics can inform social challenge studies, this section turns those ideas into practical guidance.
+Here, we lay out clear standards for designing, reviewing, and running these studies, drawing on both medical challenge research and established practices in social and computational work.
 Through this exploration, we aim to contribute to the ongoing dialogue on creating multidisciplinary ethical frameworks that balance scientific innovation with accountability and the well-being of participants.